 Portway, Woodhouse Park, Wythenshawe, Manchester, M22

 Wythenshawe was originally part of Cheshire, acquired by Manchester City Council for a satellite suburb and laid out by Barry Parker from 1931.
 Building continued until 1939 and resumed after the Second World War.
-St Anthony started in ‘The Green Hut’ built in 1951, a Nissen hut which was demolished in 1960.
-After several years of fund raising St Anthony was built at a cost of more than £100,000, and it is one of the largest churches in the diocese.
-St Anthony is the foremost of the Catholic churches in Wythenshawe in terms of size and presence.
-It is part of a group of mid- twentieth century churches in the suburb which demonstrated the commitment to mission in the new community and includes architecturally notable Anglican churches by Basil Spence and G.G.
+The parish of St Anthony started in ‘The Green Hut’ built in 1951, a Nissen hut which was demolished in 1960.
+After several years of fundraising the present church was built at a cost of more than £100,000, and it is one of the largest churches in the diocese.
+The church of St Anthony is the foremost Catholic church in Wythenshawe in terms of size and presence.
+It is part of a group of mid-twentieth century churches in the suburb which demonstrated the commitment to mission in the new community and includes architecturally notable Anglican churches by Basil Spence and G.G.
 Pace.

 Architect: Adrian Gilbert Scott